publiccodenet/about/organization/annual-reports/financial-report-2022.md

 **Eric Herman**

 Principal position

 * Lead Codebase Steward, Foundation for Public Code

 Secondary positions

 * Treasurer, Foundation for Public Code vereniging
 * Chair, Board of Directors, MariaDB Foundation

 #### 1.3 Remuneration Policy

 Salaries are competitive and consistent with the social mission of the organization.
 The Foundation for Public Code reimburses reasonable expenses for staff, contractors and interns.

 Compensation for employees of the Foundation for Public Code is at the midpoint of the salary scale in the non-profit sector.
-The gross annual salary of the Chief Executive of the Foundation for Public Code is 70,200 EUR (including vacation pay - 1 FTE / 12 months).
-The annual gross salary of the coordinators and codebase stewards is on average 66,931 EUR (including vacation pay, 1 FTE / 12 months).
-Both pay scales are well below the maximum of 168,893 EUR of Goede Doelen Nederland (GDN) framework.
+The gross annual salary of the Chief Executive of the Foundation for Public Code is 78,000 EUR (including vacation pay - 1 FTE / 12 months).
+The annual gross salary of the coordinators and codebase stewards is on average 69,107 EUR (including vacation pay, 1 FTE / 12 months).
+Both pay scales are well below the maximum of 173,960 EUR of the Goede Doelen Nederland (GDN) framework.

 Because the work we do is innovative and requires diverse expertises, individual agreements can be made with regard to each employee’s salary.

 Members of the Board of Directors are not paid for their work.
 A director may be hired separately and paid by the Foundation for Public Code for work performed in another role (e.g., manager, contractor).
 The Foundation for Public Code will reimburse directors for expenses incurred in connection with their duties as directors.